Campanulaceae: Bellflower Family

 Notes:

-Downingias are a close relative of the cultivated lobelia and, in Monterey County at least, extremely uncommon, found only in the vicinity of the Jolon-Bradley road where they can be seen in large quantities.
-This downingia is very variable, the flowers 7-15 mm across, generally bluish-lavender with a white area in the center which includes 2 ovate yellow spots.
-Some flowers are pure white apart from the yellow spots.
-Apart from any other differences, lobelias can be distinguished by the presence of a distinct pedicel, downingia flowers are sessile in the axils of leafy bracts.
+Downingias are uncommon in Monterey County.
+They are found only in the vicinity of the Jolon-Bradley road, where they can be seen in large quantities.
+This downingia is quite variable.
+Its flowers are 7-15 mm across, generally bluish-lavender, with a white area in the center which includes 2 ovate yellow spots.
+Some flowers are pure white, apart from the yellow spots (see photo #3).
+Downingias are are a close relative of the cultivated lobelia.
+Lobelias can be distinguished by the presence of a distinct pedicel, while downingia flowers are sessile in the axils of leafy bracts.
+Photo #2 by CJH.

 Rothrock’s / Dunn’s Lobelia – Lobelia dunnii var. serrata